-- 4.1 If the investigation has been conducted by the Chair, the Vice Chair/Co Chair must preside at the meeting. - 4.2 The Complainant shall be invited to attend the relevant Parish Council meeting and bring a friend or representative with them if they wish. - 4.3 The presiding Chair will determine whether the public and press are to be excluded from the meeting during discussions.
-Note that irrespective of whether the public and press are excluded from the debate, the Council's decision will become a Public record. - 4.4 At the Meeting the presiding Chair will introduce everyone and explain the procedure. - 4.5 The complainant (or representative) will be invited to make a statement to outline the grounds for complaint, or they may agree the Clerk's (or Chair's) report as an accurate record.
-The Complainant is not be expected to introduce new evidence at this stage (see 3.1 above). - 4.6 The Clerk (or Chair) will then summarise the report of the investigation and subsequent recommendations to the Council. - 4.7 Members will then ask any questions of the Complainant and Clerk (or Chair). - 4.8 The Clerk (or Chair) and Complainant will be offered the opportunity of a closing summary statement, in that order. - 4.9 The presiding Chair may at their discretion invite the Clerk (or Chair) and the Complainant to leave the room while members deliberate whether the complaint is to be upheld and, if so, what remedies are to be offered.
-If at any time a point of clarification is necessary all parties are to be invited back. - 4.10 The Council may decide to reject the complaint; ask for further investigation; adjourn the meeting to consult professional legal advisors or the Council's insurers; or uphold the complaint.
+4.1 If the investigation has been conducted by the Chair, the Vice Chair must preside at the meeting.

+4.2 The Complainant shall be invited to attend the relevant Parish Council meeting and bring a friend or representative with them if they wish.

+4.3 The presiding Chair of the meeting will determine whether the public and press are to be excluded from the meeting during discussions.
+Note that irrespective of whether the public and press are excluded from the debate, the Council's decision will become a Public record.

+4.4 At the Meeting the presiding Chair of the meeting will introduce everyone and explain the procedure.

+4.5 The complainant (or representative) will be invited to make a statement to outline the grounds for complaint, or they may agree the Clerk's (or Council Chair's) report as an accurate record.
+The Complainant is not expected to introduce new evidence at this stage (see 3.1 above).

+4.6 The Clerk (or Council Chair) will then summarise the report of the investigation and subsequent recommendations to the Council.

+4.7 Members will then ask any questions of the Complainant and Clerk (or Council Chair).

+4.8 The Clerk (or Council Chair) and Complainant will be offered the opportunity of a closing summary statement, in that order.

+4.9 The presiding Chair of the meeting may at their discretion invite the Clerk (or Council Chair) and the Complainant to leave the room while members deliberate whether the complaint is to be upheld and, if so, what remedies are to be offered.
+If at any time a point of clarification is necessary all parties are to be invited back.

-Dartmoor Forest Parish Council
+4.10 The Council may decide to:

+Reject the complaint;

+Ask for further investigation;

+Adjourn the meeting to consult professional legal advisors or the Council's insurers; or

+Uphold the complaint.